Things to Consider

 • Summer

-King penguins have a long breeding cycle that means they raise two chicks every three years – in December the early breeding kings are now incubating eggs while last years's chicks are starting to fledge.
+King penguins have a long breeding cycle that means they raise two chicks every three years – in December the early breeding kings are now incubating eggs while last year's chicks are starting to fledge.
 Gentoo chicks start to hatch.

 South Georgia's beaches start to really pack out for the peak of the fur seal breeding season.
-Aggressive males patrol the crowded shores, sometimes turning prospective ladings into zodiac cruises.
+Aggressive males patrol the crowded shores, sometimes turning prospective landings into zodiac cruises.
 Elephant seal pups (now called weaners) continue to fatten.

 If you get on shore, it's a good time to see enchantingly fluffy South Georgia pintail ducklings.
 At sea, the chances of whale sightings get better and better as more arrive in their feeding grounds.